Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 • Risk factors include: high cholesterol, high blood pressure, inactivity, smoking and heredity

 Coronary heart disease is a serious condition that affects many of us, even if we have not been officially diagnosed.
 You may not have symptoms of coronary heart disease for many years but that does not mean the damage is not being done or that you may not end up having a heart attack down the road.
-When symptoms do begin to show, you need to seek immediate medical attention and consider taking steps to reverse the condition, if possible.
+When symptoms do begin to show, you need to seek immediate attention and consider taking steps to reverse the condition, if possible.

 Symptom #1: Angina